Preserving Your Excess: Home Canning 101

 1. Always use the FRESHEST produce possible – in peak condition.
 Overripe fruits are lower in acid and are already in a state of decomposing.
 It is important to know that produce begins to deteriorate IN THE HOUR it’s harvested, so fresh means AS IMMEDIATE AFTER HARVEST as you can get it.

 2. Gather all your ingredients and equipment beforehand, so that they’re at your finger tips.
-It is so frustrating to realize at the point of no return, that you don’t have that extra bag of sugar you thought you had.
+It is so frustrating to realize at the point of no return, that you don’t have that extra bag of sugar or additional lids you thought you had.

 3. It is critical to pay attention to “CLEAN” throughout every part of the process.

 Freshly CLEAN your jars in HOT soapy water – rinsed with hot water and set aside with a clean cloth cover.
 Sterilizing jars is good, but current advice is that if the food is going to be processed in a boiling water bath for at least 10 minutes, sterilizing is not necessary.
-CLEAN however is not negotiable; pay attention to clean.
+CLEAN however is not negotiable; pay attention to it.
 If you have a dishwasher – running your clean jars through a cycle should get the job done.
 In years gone by, I always had my CLEAN jars in a hot oven till I used them, but I hardly ever take the time to do that anymore.

-4. Use REAL canning jars, screw bands, and lids.
-NEW lids, not used.
-New lids now do not need to be heated to activate the sealing compound before placing on the jar top.
-I usually heat them anyway – by placing them either in a pan of water that I bring to a boil, or by dipping them into the boiling hot water bath in a lid holder that I have for that exact purpose.
+Lids: Use only NEW lids, not previously used.
+New lids have a rubber inner ring intended to seal during the process.
+They do not need to be heated to activate the sealing compound before placing on the jar top, but I usually heat them anyway – by placing them either in a pan of water that I bring to a boil, or by dipping them into the boiling hot water bath with a lid holder that I have for that purpose.
+This is just one further way of ensuring they’re CLEAN.

 5. “Head Space” is the air space from the top of the contents of the to the top of the jar; it is important to ensure the jar seals properly.
 Head space and can vary depending on the food (usually between 1/4 inch to 1 inch but on average – 1/2 inch).
 During the boiling process, contents of your jars expand, and if the head space is too little for the contents (bigger contents like peaches, pears or tomatoes for example) the contents may expand into headspace and jeopardize the clean seal of the lid.
 Insufficient head space may even cause the contents to boil over and escape the lid, causing a big mess in your canner and again, jeopardizing the seal.